Robert Treat Paine

-Early life and ancestors
+Early life and education

-Robert Treat Paine was born in Boston, Massachusetts, British America on March 11, 1731.
-He was one of five children of the Rev. Thomas Paine and Eunice (Treat) Paine.
+Paine was born in Boston, Province of Massachusetts Bay, in British America, on March 11, 1731, one of five children of the Rev. Thomas Paine and Eunice (Treat) Paine.
 His father was pastor of Franklin Road Baptist Church in Weymouth but moved his family to Boston in 1730 and subsequently became a merchant there.
 His mother was the daughter of Rev. Samuel Treat, whose father Maj.
 Robert Treat was one of the principal founders of Newark, New Jersey, and later a governor of Connecticut.
 Robert Treat Paine's Treat family had a long history in the British colonies and his Paine family, in particular, can trace a lineage back to the Mayflower.

-Education
+Paine attended the Boston Latin School and then entered Harvard College at age 14; he graduated in 1749 at age 18.